Ashland University: College of Arts and Sciences

 The academic programs of the College of Arts and Sciences are housed in seven buildings across the campus.
 The Kettering Science Center, home to the Departments of Biology/Toxicology and Chemistry/Geology/Physics, was renovated and expanded in 2006 and includes laboratories and specialized equipment rooms for teaching and research in biological, computer, and physical sciences as well as a 2500 sqft greenhouse.
 The Center for the Arts includes the Hugo Young Theatre, studio theatre, Don Coburn Art Gallery, studios for WRDL-FM and TV-20, the Elizabeth Pastor Recital Hall, and is home to the Departments of Art, Music, Theatre and Communication Arts.
 The Center for the Humanities in Bixler Hall houses the Departments of English, Philosophy, Foreign Languages, the Writing Studio, and the Ashland Center for Nonviolence.
 The Department of Religion is in the Rinehart Center for Religious Studies.
 Patterson Technology Center houses the Department of Mathematics and Computer Science as well as the Office of Information Technology.
 Andrews Hall is home to the Department of History/Political Science.
 Criminal Justice/Sociology, Social Work and Psychology are located within the Dwight Schar College of Education.

-WRDL (88.9 FM) is an educational radio station broadcasting a Top 40 format.
+WRDL (88.9 FM) is an educational radio station broadcasting a Contemporary hit radio format.
 Licensed to Ashland, Ohio, USA, the station serves the North-Central Ohio area.
 The station is owned and operated by Ashland University.

 Dauch College of Business and Economics

-The Richard E. and Sandra J. Dauch College of Business and Economics building, which includes the Burton D. Morgan Center for Entrepreneurial Studies wing, opened for classes in January 2004.
+The Richard E. and Sandra J. Dauch College of Business and Economics building, which includes the Burton D. Morgan Center for Free Enterprise and Entrepreneurship wing, opened for classes in January 2004.
 This 60000 sqft building serves as the home for business administration, supply chain management, economics and MBA programs and features a trading room with Wall Street-style workstations and wall-mounted displays with market news for Ashland University's Eagle Investment Group, an executive education center, computer labs, tiered lecture hall and product development lab.